ycxioooong/MovieSynopsisAssociation/README.md

-# A Graph-based Framework to Bridge Movies and Synopses
+# A Graph-Based Framework to Bridge Movies and Synopses
-This repo holds the code and models for the movie-synopsis association framework presented on ICCV2019.
+This repo holds the code and models for the movie-synopsis association framework presented on ICCV2019:

-**A Graph-based Framework to Bridge Movies and Synopses**
+Title: **A Graph-Based Framework to Bridge Movies and Synopses**, ICCV19, Seoul, South Korea.

 Authors:
 [Yu Xiong](http://www.xiongyu.me/home),